 After the almonds are done soaking, they should be plump.
 Pour out the water the almonds were soaking in and rinse them with fresh water.

 Step 2: Place the almonds in your blender with about 4 to 5 cups of water.
 Add the vanilla and dates if you are using them.
-I have a Vitamix, but you can use any high speed blender.
+I recommend using a high-speed blender when making this recipe.

 Blend on high for about 30 seconds or until you don’t have any more large date or almond pieces.

 After you are done blending, you’ll have a thick white liquid with lot of froth on top.